 - When you’ve reached the desired colors, remove the pan from heat and cool completely.

 - Add 1 tablespoon of vinegar for every 1 cup of dye.
 Stir.

 - Add room temperature boiled eggs to a bowl, pour cooled dye over the eggs so that they are completely covered with the dye.

 - Place eggs (in the dye) in refrigerator until your eggs have reached the color you want.
 Remove from water and dry in egg carton or paper towels.

 - Repeat with each natural food item to get different colors.

-- Red or lavender dye: red onion skins
+- Red, pink, or lavender dye: red onion skins or raspberries

 - Orange (white eggs) or rust red (brown eggs): yellow onion skins